 If there is no will to follow the estate is distributed in the order set out in Part 3A of the Administration and Probate Act 1919 (SA) known as the statutory order.
 No notice can be taken of any wishes of the deceased that are not expressed in a will.
 As with probate some assets can be handled without obtaining letters of administration but it is likely to be more difficult.
 The method of dividing an intestate estate under the Statutory Order is set out below.

-If the deceased leaves a spouse or domestic partner (at the date of their death) and no children, the whole of the estate passes to the spouse.
-A spouse may be either a lawful spouse or a domestic partner, but not a divorced spouse [see Administration and Probate Act 1919 (SA) s 72G].
+If the deceased leaves a spouse or domestic partner (at the date of their death) and no children, the whole of the estate passes to the spouse or domestic partner [see Administration and Probate Act 1919 (SA) s 72G].

 Who is a domestic partner?

 A person may be declared to be a 'domestic partner' of another person under the Family Relationships Act 1975 (SA) if they had been living in a 'close personal relationship' and:

 See Family Relationships Act 1975 (SA) s 11B.

 What is a ‘close personal relationship’?

-A ‘close personal relationship’ means a relationship of two adult persons (whether or not they are related by family and irrespective of their gender) who live together as a couple on a genuine domestic basis.
+A ‘close personal relationship’ means a relationship of two adult persons (whether or not they are related by family and irrespective of their sex or gender identity) who live together as a couple on a genuine domestic basis.
 This does not include a legally married couple or a relationship where one of the persons provides care for a fee or reward [see Family Relationships Act 1975 (SA) s 11].